OXID-eSales/developer_documentation/development/module/module_services.rst

 Inject own, third party module or shop services
 -----------------------------------------------

-You can use you own, shop services or even services of other modules via dependency injection.
+You can use your own, shop services or even services of other modules via dependency injection.

 .. code:: php